January 2, 2023

 If you still have some doubts about whether you should start using Google Tag Manager, here are some additional posts tailored to you:

-For very beginners, there are three concepts to understand: tags, triggers, and variables.
+For beginners, there are three concepts to understand: tags, triggers, and variables.

 A tag is a piece of code that must be fired on a website under certain circumstances.
-It can be a tracking code, some piece of code which changes the text or a particular website element, or even a code which changes the color of the browser’s address bar, you name it.
-When you create a tag, you basically instruct Google Tag Manager to “do this”, “do that”, “track page views of this visitor”, “track this click and send to Google Analytics” etc.
+It can be a tracking code, some piece of code that changes the text or a particular website element, or even code that changes the color of the browser’s address bar, you name it.
+When you create a tag, you basically instruct Tag Manager to “do this”, “do that”, “track page views of this visitor”, “track this click and send to Google Analytics”, etc.

 A variable is the final member of this trinity.
 Variables are little helpers that can be used in tags, triggers, or even in other variables.
 A variable can:

 - hold a single piece of data (like page URL, website domain, product ID, ta ext of a link, etc.)